Late register for most elections at the county election office or the designated location.

 - An election judge will give you your ballot(s), and explain how to mark it and what to do with it once you have voted.

 - Each polling place has a voting machine accessible to people with disabilities that allows them to vote independently and privately.
-If you wish to use this machine, known as an AutoMARK, let the election judge know.
+If you wish to use a voting machine, either an AutoMARK™ or ExpressVote®, let the election judge know.

 - You will enter a private voting booth or station.
 Instructions on marking your ballot are posted in the booth or station, and are on the ballot.